sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Features

 - Scan npm, Maven, RubyGems, Go (`dep` and `go mod`), R (see known quirks) or PyPi projects (Go is only supported on Linux or OS/X)
-- See all components with vulnerable components highlighted
+- See all components, with vulnerable ones highlighted

 ### Sonatype Nexus IQ Scan